 Stress and psoriatic arthritis often go hand in hand.
 When your body perceives a demand or threat, it triggers a chemical reaction that prepares you to respond effectively.
 As these chemicals flood your body, your heart rate speeds up, your breath becomes more rapid, your muscles tighten — and inflammation spreads like wildfire.
-If you have psoriatic arthritis, this inflammation often worsens your symptoms, leading to even more stress … and even more inflammation.
+If you have psoriatic arthritis, this inflammation often makes your symptoms worse, causing stress and even more inflammation.

-This stress-and-inflammation cycle may be one of the most discouraging aspects you face if you're living with psoriatic arthritis, increasing both your emotional and physical pain.
-Though the task of wrestling stress under control may seem daunting, it is doable, especially if you commit to long-term changes.
-With consistent effort, you can manage stress and improve your emotional and physical well-being.
+This stress-and-inflammation cycle can increase both your emotional and physical pain.
+While it may seem challenging to manage stress, it can be done, especially if you commit to long-term changes.
+If you stick with them, you can soothe stress and improve your emotional and physical well-being.

 Tips to reduce stress

 There's no "right" way to deal with stress.
 Finding what works for you is the most important thing.
 Take these steps now to deal with present and potential stress:

 Learn to recognize signs that you're stressed.
 You may be stressed but not even realize it.
 Paying close attention to how your body reacts when you're stressed so you notice changes when they begin.
 Common signs of stress include changes in breathing, tight muscles, sweaty hands and fatigue.

 It may be hard to tell the difference between stress and your psoriatic arthritis symptoms.
 Keeping a journal of when you feel stressed, as well as surrounding events, may help you detect the difference.